purescript/spago/README.md

 This might happen because the limit of "open files per process" is too low in your OS - as `spago` will try to fetch all dependencies in parallel, and this requires lots of file operations.

-You can limit the number of concurrent operations with the `-j` flags, e.g.:
+You can limit the number of concurrent operations with the `-j` flag, e.g.:

 ```
 $ spago install -j 10